 I've got a pretty fun and full life, full of activity, exercise, friends, a couple old and new toys.
 I've got it pretty good in a lot of ways.
 I'm fit and healthy which means I can run, bike, hike, work out at the gym, kayak.
-I can carry all of my 2-weeks' worth of full grocery bags from my car all the way along the long dock to home with one trip.
+I can carry all of my 2-weeks' worth of full grocery bags from my car all the way along the long dock to home in one trip.
 Big deal!
 I know - but I hope I can still do that when I'm 95 - that's my goal.
 And bring home marathon age-group awards again by then.
 Maybe!
 It could happen.

 I own a nice houseboat on Lake Union and live there full time at a fine end-dock slip location with sweeping views.
 When I lived in Colorado, I kept a large freshwater aquarium, and now I sort of live in one.
 Two spoiled rotten gatos think they're the *real* owners - they deign to let me live with them as long as I continue to feed them fish - canned, flaked, and boned, please (but of course no "thank-you" - they are cats, after all.)
 A little while back I got a super great deal on a very old runabout with interior seats and trim the same gross 1970s avocado green we love to scorn nowadays.
 At least it doesn't have orange shag in it, huh?
 Lucky me!
 It's almost as old as I am but has what boat-folks tell me is a venerable inboard engine that will last just about forever.
 It runs well and lets me toodle around the lakes when it's dry out.
 That and a big wide tv for movie-watching are my main "toys".
 I don't see much tv but I love movies.